 Oh, and to earn the $28,000 per day that Andrew talks about – you’d need to have over 10 million people in your team.
 Yes, 10 million LOL.

-Basically the whole thing sound good on paper but in practice it’s not that great… Which brings me onto…
+Basically the whole thing sounds good on paper but in practice, it’s not that great… Which brings me onto…

-One of the best ways I’ve personally come across for making money online is affiliate marketing, and if you’ve like to learn more about that then you should check out Wealthy Affiliate.
-In short it basically consists of you promoting products online & getting paid commissions in return for doing so.
+One of the best ways I’ve personally come across for making money online is affiliate marketing, and if you’ve like to learn more about that then you should check out Commission Academy.
+In short, it basically consists of you promoting products online & getting paid commissions in return for doing so.
 It’s the exact same way I personally generate my own income online.

 But in my opinion, when it comes to Mingle Cash the whole thing is just way too overhyped & the claims made are totally unrealistic.
 If the website was promoted as a way to earn a few extra dollars each month then okay, maybe I’d have recommended it to you… But as it is, promising upwards of $57 per day with little to no effort there’s just no way I can recommend it because I know it’s very unlikely to do that.

 So anyway hopefully this review has given you a good insight into how it all works & hopefully you can appreciate why I’ve come to the decision I have about it.
 If you do happen to have any further questions or comments about it though then don’t hesitate to leave them below & I’ll get back to you as soon as possible.